 This is a multimedia training and reference tool about the transition IEP (Individual Education Plan) process: what must be part of the process and what must be written into the IEP itself.
-It goes beyond mere compliance with the federal requirements (known as Indicator 13) and will help increase your understanding of transition planning best practices.
+It goes beyond mere compliance with the IDEA federal requirements (including Indicator 13) and will help increase your understanding of transition planning best practices.

 How to use the IEP Requirements Tool

-The Transition IEP Requirements Tool has exemplar IEPs, videos, detailed reference pages, and templates.
+The Transition IEP Requirements Tool has exemplar IEPs, videos, a sampling of references, and templates.